tytydraco/yessleep/out/The_Curse_of_the_New_Generation.md

 In my dreams, I stood in Tina’s kitchen.
 The fridge door creaked open, spilling black, bubbling liquid across the floor.
 It crawled toward me, tendrils snaking over the linoleum.
 It smelled of sweetness and rot, fizzing softly as it crept closer.
 I woke up screaming, drenched in something sticky.
 My mom thought I’d wet the bed, but I recognized the smell.
 It was soda.
 Somehow, it had crossed over.

+The reoccurring dream continued to haunt me.

-Avoiding soda became impossible.
-Its logo appeared on every billboard, every bus, every screen.
-But it wasn’t just a logo—it was alive.
-A heavy-lidded eye, following me everywhere.
+In the waking world, avoiding soda became impossible as well.
+Its brand names and logos seem to appear on every billboard, every bus, every screen.
+A malevolent presence, following me everywhere.

 “Join the soda society,” my friends said, smiling faintly, their teeth decaying and their eyes dull.